AgPipeline/Atlana/docs/index.md

 <img src="img/configure_files_server_side.png" width="450" alt="Choose dropdown server-side then new" aria-label="Create new server-side definition" title="Create new server-side file configuration"/>

 This will display a new window showing the uploaded files.
-Change the name of the configuration if you want to.
+You may change the name of the endpoing to something more meaningful.
-Select "OK" to complete the configuration and dismiss the window.
+Select "OK" to complete defining the endpoint and dismiss the window.

 <img src="img/configure_files_new_server_side.png" width="450" alt="Finish server-side configuration" aria-label="Click OK to complete configuration" title="Click OK to accept"/>